-Representing 44 academic institutions, managing more than a million combined ED patients annually, our academic emergency clinician educators provide unparalleled experience in acute care education, clinical care and research.
-Our tailored expert consensus panels can provide unprecedented access to academic thought-leaders in acute care to provide unparalleled input on cutting-edge treatments, evidence-based medicine education, consensus panel recommendations, biomedical device and laboratory adoption, and clinical research in the acute care setting.
+Our members are all well known academic clinician researchers and thought leaders.
+Representing 44 academic institutions, managing more than a million combined ED patients annually, our academic emergency physician educators provide unparalleled experience in acute care education, clinical care and research.

 The wealth of experience and clinical acumen associated with such a geographically diverse network of veteran clinician researchers has resulted in the development of the consultation arm of EMCREG-International.
 These consultation efforts are geared toward helping companies understand both the clinical usefulness and obstacles associated with embracing a new diagnostic or treatment technology in the clinical ED setting.
 The drive to identify and assess new technologies is equally important to the clinicians making up the EMCREG network as it is to the manufacturers of diagnostic and therapeutic modalities.

 This ability to rapidly organize such an expert panel with minimal effort has proved appealing for companies facing short development timelines.
 Popular consultation topics include: